 See: In Seven Dragons, can we put the discard pile on top of the Silver Dragon to easily see what color it is?

 Whichever way you choose to play, the Rainbow Dragon is a panel card and not an Action, and as such, can be played anywhere a panel card can be played – which does NOT include the discard pile, wherever you happen to be keeping it.
-Note that we do have a Shuffle Hands promo card which IS an Action that changes the Silver Dragon back to wild, and which is available in our webstore.
+Note that we used to have a Shuffle Hands promo card (it was a peel-off postcard type) which was an Action that changed the Silver Dragon back to wild, but, unfortunately, we are all out of that.

 If I draw the number of cards I have left in my hand to play, do I have to play them all?
 Which one takes precedence?
 Play All, or Swap Plays?